 About the Book

-From growing up on a homestead in the Aleutian Islands, working on the family fishing boat, foraging wild plants from the coastline, and harvesting vegetables from the garden, we invite you to experience our fulfilling life of fishing and feasting in Alaska.
-In this book, we share our connection to the abundant northern seas and offer up our secrets to living close to the land and embracing a simple, meaningful existence.
-Enjoy our family favorites like Wild Salmon Poke, Superfood Salmon Cakes, Halibut Chowder, Spicy Seafood Cioppino, Sauteed Purple Potatoes with Butter and Chives, Pickled Beets, Rhubarb Custard Pie, and more.
+From growing up on a homestead in the Aleutian Islands, working on the family fishing boat, foraging wild plants from the coastline and harvesting vegetables from the garden, we invite you to experience our fulfilling life of fishing and feasting in Alaska.
+In this book, we share our connection to the abundant northern seas and our secrets to living close to the land and embracing a simple, meaningful existence.
+Enjoy our family favorites like Wild Salmon Poke, Superfood Salmon Cakes, Halibut Chowder, Spicy Seafood Cioppino, Sauteed Purple Potatoes with Butter and Chives, Pickled Beets, Rhubarb Custard Pie and more.

 Available Everywhere Books are Sold

 "The Salmon Sisters’ cookbook aims to be an entry point for anyone looking to add more seafood to their diet and support the nation’s small-scale fishermen in the process."

 "To flip through the pages of Emma Teal Laukitis's and Claire Neaton's new cookbook The Salmon Sisters: Feasting, Fishing and Living in Alaska is to be whisked away on an adventure in the country's northernmost state.
 There are tales of the sisters' childhood growing up on an off-the-grid homestead, guides to seafood, glimpses of what it's like to be a commercial fisherman, and, of course, recipes.
 Fifty of them to be exact.
 Simple, comfort food where fresh ingredients steal the show in recipes like Winter Caretaker Sourdough Pancakes, Tangy Octopus Salad, and more."